Do I Need a Cookie Banner on My Website? (2026)

 Cookie enforcement is real, growing, and no longer limited to large companies.

 These are the headline numbers.
 But smaller enforcement matters too.
-The UK's ICO reviewed the top 1,000 UK websites in 2025 and found 564 non-compliant.
+The UK's ICO reviewed the top 1,000 UK websites in 2025 and found 585 initially non-compliant.
+After ICO engagement, 564 corrected their practices, with 21 still failing as of December 2025.
 In Germany, private cease-and-desist actions are a growing threat.
-Individuals visit websites, document consent violations, and send demand letters for EUR 500-5,000 in damages. noyb, the privacy organization founded by Max Schrems, has filed over 422 formal GDPR complaints about cookie banners across Europe, targeting websites of all sizes.
+Individuals visit websites, document consent violations, and send demand letters for EUR 500-5,000 in damages. noyb, the privacy organization founded by Max Schrems, has filed over 680 formal GDPR complaints about cookie banners across Europe in multiple waves, targeting websites of all sizes.

 The Planet49 ruling (CJEU, 2019) settled several long-running arguments definitively.
 Pre-ticked checkboxes are not valid consent.
 Scrolling or continued browsing is not consent.
 Implied consent does not exist under GDPR.
 Consent must be a clear affirmative action.
-And it must be as easy to refuse as to accept.
+Under GDPR Article 7(3), it must be as easy to withdraw consent as to give it, and the EDPB and CNIL have enforced this to mean "Reject all" must be as prominent as "Accept all."
 If your "Accept" button takes one click and your "Reject" option takes three clicks through a settings menu, it's not compliant.
 That is exactly what Google was fined EUR 150 million for.

 How to not need a cookie banner